Need a compelling reason to invest your money somewhere other than your bank account? You don’t need to look further than your bank account itself.

 Can I combine bonds and stocks into one investment?

 With Yova, your customised portfolio strategy can be based purely on stocks, or it can include a mix of stocks and government bonds.
 We adjust the ratio of stocks and bonds to create a portfolio that works for your financial situation and your personal preferences.
-Regardless, we will mitigate your risk by diversifying your investment across companies in different industries, company sizes, countries, and more (find out how we do that here, or Like us on Facebook to stay in the loop).
+Regardless, we will mitigate your risk by diversifying your investment across companies in different industries, company sizes, countries, and more – find out how we do that here.

 Sounds great, how do I get started?